All blog posts

 You cannot underestimate what your environment has as an effect.
 Sometimes inhibiting, sometimes motivating.
 Private or work.
 I very much like to believe that da is not so here, but I would be lying.
 I'm sure in many areas it really still is.

-That continious listening is super important in that.
-So that we can talk to people a lot, especially listen to them.
-Not everybody feels like saying it.
-If you don't build processes underneath that, then you actually only hear the employees who would say it anyway.
-It's those silent employees that you don't hear otherwise, you have to get in there.
+That continuous listening is incredibly important.
+It allows us to talk to people extensively, and especially to listen to them.
+Not everyone feels called to speak up.
+If you don't build processes around that, you'll only hear from the employees who would have said it anyway.
+It's those silent employees you wouldn't otherwise hear from; you have to reach them.

 Now you are CHRO at Arvesta.
 You talk about satisfaction, polls.
 What does an average day at your place look like today?

-I don't like getting up, but I like the quiet of the beginning of the day.
-Then I do my mails, I can make myself feel a little organized.
-I have a fair amount of meetings.
-A lot of working with my team and with the business.
-Once a year we set up a plan for next year.
-That's also a budget file.
-That's kind of my bible for the whole year.
-Of course, sometimes that's unpredictable.
-The plan mostly works around employee experience and about how HR can help with customer centricity.
-Benchmarking, what are other companies doing?
-We also work around our employer brand.
-A lot of talking, a lot of engaging with people.
+I hate getting up, but I love the quiet of the early morning.
+That's when I check my emails and can feel a bit organized.
+I have a fair number of meetings.
+I work a lot with my team and the business.
+Once a year, we draw up a plan for the next year.
+That also includes a budget file.
+It's like my guide for the entire year.
+Of course, it can be unpredictable sometimes.
+The plan focuses primarily on employee experience and how HR can contribute to customer centricity.
+Benchmarking: what are other companies doing?
+We also work on our employer brand.
+Lots of talking, lots of engaging with people.

 We are now in the Arvesta headquarters, but there are lots of different hubs?

-A seventy, eighty.
+Seventy, eighty.
 At least.
-Because we actually have to be very close to the customer because of the logistics cost and the short chain.
-If something happens at a farmer's, you can't afford to be far away from it.
-Our headquarters here used to be two floors, now one.
-We used that money to dress up those hubs.
-To give them the look and feel of Arvesta.
+Because we really need to be very close to the customer for logistics costs and the short supply chain.
+If something happens at a farm, you can't afford to be far away.
+Our headquarters used to be two floors here, now it's just one.
+We used that money to furnish those hubs, to give them the look and feel of Arvesta.

-I hate it when people say "ow people don't go to the office anymore, what about your culture?
-If the only thing that makes your culture sustainable is your office then you actually have a real problem.
-A culture that is the behavior, by what you deliver and your mindset.
+I hate it when people say, "Oh, people aren't going to the office anymore, what about your culture?"
+If the only thing that makes your culture sustainable is your office, then you really have a problem.
+A culture is about behavior, what you deliver, and your mindset.
 We really try to support that through communication campaigns, among other things.
-Engagement we think is important.
+Engagement is important to us.
 We have a Fit At Arvesta program.
-With that we do all kinds of initiation to padel, training for a half marathon, you name it.
+We offer all sorts of things—introductions to padel, training for a half marathon, you name it.
 That creates a community.
 That's what we're working on.

 So that's independent of where you work.
 You want that culture to transcend place?